chris-paganon/dotfiles/docs/installation-tips.md

 - ⚠ Don't forget to install `networkmanager` before rebooting into live USB

 ### [btrfs: subvolumes, mounting & swap](https://wiki.archlinux.org/title/BtrfsRecommended [btrfs](https://wiki.archlinux.org/title/Btrfs)
-**Some of this might be slightly wrong or out of order.
-Gotta do it once from scratch to be sure**

  [After formatting the partition to btrfs:](https://wiki.archlinux.org/title/Installation_guide#Format_the_partitions) Create these subvolumes at root from live USB (example: `btrfs subvolume create /mnt/@swap):
 - /@